Hillsborough, California: Geography and environment

-According to the United States Census Bureau, the town has a total area of 6.2 sqmi, all of it land.
+According to the United States Census Bureau, the town has a total area of 6.2 sqmi, all land.
 The area's considerably winding, hilly topography, and impossibility of a grid layout make Hillsborough notoriously challenging to navigate.
 Many lots include fairly steep slopes, particularly the western side of the town, with the landscape generally flattening to the east as it descends from the 280 freeway to El Camino Real and the towns of Burlingame and San Mateo.

 Three prominent streams drain the mostly wooded slopes of Hillsborough: San Mateo Creek, Cherry Canyon Creek, and Sanchez Creek.
-In all 3 cases the upper watersheds are closed-canopy California oak woodlands, with dominant trees of Coast Live Oak, Pacific Madrone and California Bay.
+In all three cases, the upper watersheds are closed-canopy California oak woodlands, with dominant trees of Coast Live Oak, Pacific Madrone and California Bay.

 The upper drainage area of San Mateo Creek in Hillsborough contains significant serpentinite outcrops, which are known habitats for several rare plant species including the San Mateo woolly sunflower.
 Other common plants include toyon, gooseberry, lupine, monkeyflower and coffeeberry.
 Commonly observed mammals include California mule deer, raccoons, opossum, coyotes, rabbits, squirrels, and skunks.
 Mountain lions are known to live and roam in the green belts that surround the city.

 Hillsborough is bordered by Burlingame to the north, San Mateo to the east, Highlands-Baywood Park to the south, and Interstate 280 to the west.

 Hillsborough's landscape is dominated by large homes; the town zoning and subdivision ordinances require a 2500 sqft minimum house size and minimum lot size of 0.5 acre.
 As a result, there are no apartments, condominiums or townhouses in the city limits.

 The town has no commercial zoning and thus no businesses within the town limits; the only non-residential properties are the town's four public and three private schools, town and county government facilities, a golf course, a country club, and small parks.